 Physical and chemical properties of benzene:

-- Benzene belongs to the family of aromatic hydrocarbons which are nonpolar molecules and are usually colorless liquids or solids with a characteristic aroma.
+- Benzene belongs to the family of aromatic hydrocarbons which are nonpolar molecules and are usually colourless liquids or solids with a characteristic aroma.

 - Benzene being non-polar is immiscible with water but is readily miscible with organic solvents.